How much time do I need to invest in creating content on Swimm before I see value?

 - Create an organized set of steps the onboardees should take and validate themselves.
 These steps can also be linked to code snippets (e.g., MAKEFILEs or devops scripts).

-- Create hands-on Swimm Units that explain parts of the deployment / build / debugging process.
+- Create hands-on Swimm docs that explain parts of the deployment / build / debugging process.

 We already have different kinds of documentation, recorded lectures etc. Do we need to import them to Swimm?